-- Currently, Pickleball Canada sanctioned tournament requires a referee for every Medal match.
-However, the Canadian Nationals Tournament must have a referee for all matches. - Ensure brackets run on time, no empty courts This is achieved by Referees/Players promptly returning the score to the Desk and the desk staff promptly posting it.
-IMPORTANT: every minutes delayed handling is a minute added to your day!! - 3.
+- 1. Currently, Pickleball Canada sanctioned tournament requires a referee for every Medal match.
+However, it is expected for the Canadian Nationals & Regional Tournaments to have a referee for all matches. - 2.
+Ensure brackets run on time, no empty courts This is achieved by Referees/Players promptly returning the score to the Desk and the desk staff promptly posting it.
+IMPORTANT: every minute delayed handling is a minute added to your day!! - 3.
 Make necessary adjustments to events if there is time constraint/rain - 4.
 Keep announcements to minimum - 5.
 Run the tournament and address any and all questions that come up during the event. - 6.
 Check in with your vendors/sponsors/players for feedback - 7.
 Have incident reports available in case of serious injuries.
-If an injury occurs during play, fill out incident report and pass on to Pickleball Canada - 8.
-Have an updated official rules IFP Rules Handbook - 9.
-Have a Pickleball Canada membership forms for players who wish to join the Pickleball Canada or renew their membership
+If an injury occurs during play, fill out an incident report and pass on to Pickleball Canada.
+Ensure the Concussion policy and protocol is followed. - 8.
+Have an updated official USAP International Rulebook on site